Temasys/AdapterJS/README.md

 });
 ```

-Note that `AdapterJS.onwebrtcready` is now deprecated and does not work with Chrome or Firefox.
+Note that `AdapterJS.onwebrtcready` is now deprecated.

 Find more information about how to optimize your application for the Temasys WebRTC Plugin in the [Temasys WebRTC Plugin Documentation](https://temasys.atlassian.net/wiki/display/TWPP/How+to+integrate+the+Temasys+WebRTC+Plugin+into+your+website).